Tuesday, March 5, 2024

 It's only in the last twenty minutes that movie decides to give Jefferson Bailey a character arc: it is revealed that he doesn’t play video games because whenever he looks at the screen of an arcade game, he is reminded of time when his girlfriend’s father walked in on them having sex.
 Whenever he looks at the screen, he sees his girlfriend’s father sneering at him.
 Though, this revelation contradicts the scene earlier in the movie when he plays strip Pac Man with the two women.
 He later overcomes this fear when he beats King Vidiot in Super Pac-Man contest.
 This is the kind of plot point that, if done right, could have been very funny, but the movie oddly plays it completely straight.

 While Joysticks is a terrible movie, there are a few bright spots: Jon Gries is funny as the punk rocker, King Vidiot.
 In fact, he is a way more relatable character than Jefferson Bailey – the only reason he sides with Rudder is because Jefferson kicks him out of the arcade for no real reason.
 Corine Bohrer gives a lively performance as Rutter’s ditzy daughter, Patsy.
-It also implied that she has a crush on Jefferson, but the movie doesn’t really go anywhere with it.
+It also implied that she has a crush on Jefferson, but the movie never pays it off.
 At the film’s climax, Jefferson is reunited with his girlfriend, and we get a quick shot of Patsy with a jealous look on her face, and then she disappears.

 Joe Don Baker seems to be giving it his all, despite the material he is given.
 There is one scene that made me laugh: while pleading their cases to the town hall committee, Rutter and Jefferson paint two very different pictures of the arcade.
 In Rutter’s version, the arcade is hell on earth where Jefferson pimps out girls or has them mud wrestling in the nude.
 In Jefferson’s version, the arcade is depicted as being heaven on Earth: everyone dresses in white, drinks milk, and he teaches children how to read.
 This is the closest Joysticks comes to being witty, the rest of it is a complete waste of time.